Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 - **Load balancing options**.
 Azure provides multiple load balancing options to help direct traffic for your applications.
 Choosing the most appropriate one for your scenario can be based on a number of factors including traffic type, cost, features, and limitations.
 To help you decide, see the [Decision tree for load balancing in Azure](https://learn.microsoft.com/azure/architecture/guide/technology-choices/load-balancing-overview#decision-tree-for-load-balancing-in-azure).
 We will be using Azure Front Door for this scenario because we are deploying an internet facing web application (HTTP/HTTPS) deployed to multiple regions hosted on App Service.
 - **Reliability**.
 Azure Front Door automatically fails over if the primary region becomes unavailable.
 When Front Door fails over, there is a period of time (usually about 20-60 seconds) when clients cannot reach the application.
 The duration is affected by the frequency of health probes and sample size configuration.
 For more information on Front Door reliability, see [Azure Front Door reliability](https://learn.microsoft.com/azure/architecture/reference-architectures/app-service-web-app/multi-region#azure-front-door).

-### Deployment
+### Infrastructure deployment

 Consider configuring a continuous deployment mechanism to manage your application source code as well as application infrastructure.
 Since you're deploying resources in different regions, you'll need to independently manage those resources.
-To ensure the resources are in sync and assuming you want essentially identical applications and infrastructures in each region, infrastructure as code such as [Azure Resource Manager templates](https://azure.microsoft.com/get-started/azure-portal/resource-manager/) or [Terraform](https://learn.microsoft.com/azure/developer/terraform/overview) should be used with deployment pipelines such as [Azure DevOps pipelines](https://learn.microsoft.com/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) or [GitHub Actions](https://docs.github.com/actions).
+To ensure the resources are in sync and assuming you want essentially identical applications and infrastructures in each region, infrastructure as code (IaC) such as [Azure Resource Manager templates](https://azure.microsoft.com/get-started/azure-portal/resource-manager/) or [Terraform](https://learn.microsoft.com/azure/developer/terraform/overview) should be used with deployment pipelines such as [Azure DevOps pipelines](https://learn.microsoft.com/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) or [GitHub Actions](https://docs.github.com/actions).
 This way, if configured appropriately, any change to resources or source code would trigger updates across all regions you're deployed to.
 See [Continuous deployment to Azure App Service](https://learn.microsoft.com/azure/app-service/deploy-continuous-deployment) for recommendations on how to manage your source code.
+We'll go over in detail how to do this for a multi-region deployment later on in this post.

 ### Security